OpenDreamKit/OpenDreamKit.github.io/_posts/2019-10-28-use-case-which-architecture-for-which-application.md

  - hours on a large scale high end homogeneous distributed cluster depending on the type of computations:

-###
+## Design of high performance code for mathematical computing

+Before throwing any effort in code developpment, Archibald try to make use of any specialised library providing high performance implementations for some kernels he is focusing on.

-Overall the design of code solving the problem should focus on optimizing the following points incrementally.
+Overall the design of new code solving the problem should focus on optimizing the following points incrementally.
  1. optimizing the memory access patterns: cache optimization)
  2. optimizing the use of in-code parallelism: using SIMD instructions, arithmetic units, etc
  3. shared memory parallelization: